INFORMATION ABOUT THE NEW AUTHORISATION SYSTEM TO TRAVEL ACROSS THE EUROPEAN UNION

 The electronic travel authorisation is an immigration control tool used to address the potential threats of ineligible individuals before they can cross the borders of the EU.
-ETIAS together with EES (Entry-Exit System) will speed up, facilitate, reinforce and modernize the border control procedures by offering better protections against document and identity fraud.
-ETIAS is an early indication as to whether or not an EU visa-exempt traveler is admissible into the Schengen Area.
-This will considerably reduce the number of refusals of entry.
-Each citizen from the visa-free countries needs to hold a valid ETIAS prior to boarding.
-Once issued, a valid authorization will allow its holder to stay in the Schengen Area for a period of up to 90 days in any 180-day period and it is valid for 5 years from the date of issuance or until the expiry date of the passport, whichever comes first.
+ETIAS together with EES (Entry-Exit System) will speed up, facilitate, reinforce and modernize the border control procedures by offering better protection against document and identity fraud.
+ETIAS visa is an early indication as to whether or not an EU visa-exempt traveler is admissible into the Schengen Zone and the adoption of this travel authorisation will considerably reduce the number of refusals of entry to Europe.
+Each citizen from the visa-free countries needs to apply for ETIAS prior to boarding.
+Once issued, a valid authorisation will allow its holder to stay in 26 different countries in Europe for a period of up to 90 days in any 180-day period and it is valid for 3 years from the date of issuance or until the expiry date of the passport, whichever comes first.

 The application process is simple, immediate and can be done online.
-It only takes up to 10 minutes and costs €5.
+It only takes up to 10 minutes and costs €7.
 Each individual traveling in a group needs to be authorized.
 However, applicants under the age of 18 do not need to pay for the processing fee.
-Once an application is submitted, the ETIAS system will:
+Once an application is submitted, the ETIAS application system will:

-Verify the information provided by the applicants in advance of their travel to the external borders of the EU.
+- Verify the information provided by the applicants in advance of their travel to the external borders of the EU.
 Basic information of visa-free third country citizens will be collected such as identity, permanent residence address, contact details (emails and phone numbers).
 As to documentation requirements, applicants need to hold a valid passport issued by one of the countries in the visa-exempt list.
 From the given information, it will assess if an applicant will pose a risk to the European Community in terms of migration, security or public health.

 Documentation Requirements and Applicable Fees

 In order to apply for an ETIAS, you will need the following:

 - A valid passport issued by a visa-exempt country